-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the school first aid officer and displayed in the First Aid Room, in the staffroom and in the students' classrooms, and also listed in CRT booklets, yard duty bags and first aid bags.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the First Aid Officer and stored in the First Aid Room and across relevant and appropriate areas of the school e.g student class rooms, yard duty bags.
 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.